 5.2.
 Test results shall not be multiplied by deterioration factors.

 5.3.
-In the case of periodically regenerating systems as defined in paragraph 2.20., the results shall be multiplied by the factors Ki obtained at the time when type approval was granted.
+In the case of periodically regenerating systems as defined in paragraph 2.20. of this Regulation, the results shall be multiplied by the factors Ki obtained at the time when type approval was granted.

 6. Plan of remedial measures

 6.1.
-The Approval Authority must request the manufacturer to submit a plan of remedial measures to remedy the non-compliance when:
+The Approval Authority shall request the manufacturer to submit a plan of remedial measures to remedy the non-compliance when:

 6.1.1.
 For tailpipe emissions more than one vehicle is found to be an outlying emitter that meets either of the following conditions: